 - 1. Initialization: The simplex algorithm pivots between feasible dictionaries (equivalently, feasible tableaus).
 The pivoting process moves us from one BFS to another BFS having a greater objective value.
 Hence, in order to pivot, we need a feasible dictionary.
 How do we obtain the first feasible dictionary?
-Clearly, the initial dictionary which defines the slack and objective variables is not feasible if the LP does not have feasible origin, or equivalently, if any component of the vector b is negative.
+Clearly, the initial dictionary which defines the slack and objective variables is not feasible if the LP does not have feasible origin.
 The problem of obtaining a first feasible dictionary is necessarily nontrivial since not every LP is feasible, and detecting infeasibility can be a difficult task.
 We will soon see that the problems of determining feasibility and of obtaining an initial feasible dictionary is just as hard as solving an LP with feasible origin. - 2.
 Iteration: Can we always choose variables to enter and leave the basis in an unambiguous way?
 Can there be multiple choices or no choice?
-If there are ambiguities, can they be resolved in a satisfactory manner? - 3.
+Are there ambiguities in the choice of these variables, and these ambiguities be satisfactorily resolved? - 3.
 Termination: Does the simplex algorithm terminate after a finite number of pivots?
 Does it terminate at a solution when a solution exists?
 Does it terminate when the problems is unbounded?
 Can it stall, or can it go on pivoting forever without ever solving the problem?

 We delay the discussion of (1) until after we know that the method can be made to succeed on problems with feasible origin.
-We begin with (2) in order to obtain a better understanding of just how the method works.
+We begin with (2) in order to obtain a beter understanding of just how the method works.
 Hopefully, by understanding (2) we'll have a better understanding of how to address the questions in (3).